 Do you have a day available to drive through beautiful scenic Texas and try out amazing mouth-watering BBQ?
-What about the whole weekend?
-Texas has some of the best well-known, world-rated BBQ that has been featured in magazines and television shows.
-Grab the kids and pack the cooler because you will not be disappointed with these tasty BBQ choices all over this great state!
+What about a whole weekend?
+Texas has some of the most well-known, world-famous BBQ, with frequent features in magazines and television shows.
+Grab the kids and pack the cooler because you will not be disappointed with these tasty BBQ choices from all over our great state!

 Texas BBQ Worth the Trip